-Homeowners interested in upgrading their home with Internet- and Bluetooth-capable devices must also consider the security logistics as well.
-There are plenty of ways to keep hackers and nosy neighbors out of your network, even with several smart devices.
-Implementing a few of the following strategies as you modernize your home will ensure your family remains defended on all fronts.
+Homeowners interested in internet and Bluetooth capable devices must also consider smart home security.
+There are plenty of ways to protect smart home devices from hackers.
+Implementing a few of the following tips on how to secure your smart home will ensure your family remains defended on all fronts.

 Complicate your passwords